Step 1: UH job offer

-If a TN worker has any family members who will come to the U.S. as dependents, they need to follow the TD entry procedures.
+If the E-3 employee has any family members who will come to the U.S. as dependents, they need to follow the E-3D entry procedures.

-2. Apply for TN admission at a U.S. port of entry.
+2. Apply for E-3 admission at a U.S. port of entry.

-Next, the employee applies for TN admission at a U.S. port of entry up to 10 days prior to the start date on the UH letter/approval notice and bring the following items to the port of entry:
+Next, the employee applies for E-3 admission at a U.S. port of entry up to 10 days prior to the start date on the LCA/approval notice and bring the following items to the port of entry:

-- Canadian or Mexican passport valid for at least six months beyond the intended employment end date (if the passport will expire earlier than the end date stated on the TN support letter, a shorter period of stay may be granted);
+- Australian passport valid for at least six months beyond the LCA end date (if the passport will expire before the approval notice end date, a shorter period of stay may be granted);

-- UH offer letter and TN support letter from a UH department;
+- UH employment offer letter or employment confirmation letter from the UH department;

-Also present TD admission documents for any accompanying family members.
+Also present E-3D admission documents for any accompanying family members.

 Individuals are not guaranteed entry to the U.S. The U.S. Customs and Border Protection (CBP) officer at the port of entry will review all documents and ask about the purpose of the visit.
-These officers have the discretion to admit a person in TN status and any family members in TD status and may refer them to a more detailed secondary inspection.
+These officers have the discretion to admit a person in E-3 status and any family members in E-3D status and may refer them to a more detailed secondary inspection.

-When the TN employee is admitted into the U.S., all documents must be returned and an admission date stamp is placed in their passport with the notations “TN” (worker) or “TD” (dependents) and a date indicating the period of authorized stay in the U.S. CBP will issue an electronic Form I-94 for each person to access and print at the CBP‘s I-94 website.
-The admission stamp with notations and the Form I-94 printout are proof of admission to and legal immigration status in the U.S.
+When the E-3 employee is admitted into the U.S., all documents must be returned to them.
+CBP will issue an electronic Form I-94 for each person to access and print at the CBP‘s I-94 website.
+The Form I-94 printout is proof of admission to and legal immigration status in the U.S.

-TN employees and TD family members need to keep copies of their passport biodata/expiration pages, visas, admission stamps, and Form I-94 records permanently in case any of these documents are lost or stolen.
+E-3 employees and E-3D family members need to keep copies of their passport biodata/expiration pages, visas, and Form I-94 records permanently in case any of these documents are lost or stolen.

-After the TN employee is admitted into the U.S., send the Immigration Specialist the following documents so we can update our records and check their admission:
+After the E-3 employee is admitted into the U.S., send the Immigration Specialist the following documents so we can update our records and check their admission: